ccano/cc2223/session8/README.md

 ### Word Count example

-Full example of Word Count for Hadoop 2.9.3 :
+Full example of Word Count for Hadoop 2.9.3.
+Copy the code and save it to your local path as `WordCount.java`.

 ```
 import java.io.IOException;